 Types of level crossings

-This page explains what types of level crossing can be found in Great Britain.
+Here’s an overview of the different types of level crossing in Great Britain.

-Level crossings come in many forms depending on whether they are on a public or private road, or used by vehicles, horses or pedestrians.
+Level crossings vary depending on whether they are on public or private roads and if they’re used by vehicles, horses or pedestrians.

-Appropriate protection at level crossings depends on location, for example proximity to road junctions, how much it is used and the type of railway traffic.
+The protection at level crossings depend on where they are, how busy the crossing is and the type of rail traffic.

 To allow a consistent approach to controls and signs there is a range of ‘standard’ level crossings.
 This is vital for helping people to use crossings safely.

 These are usually public road crossings with traffic lights, and either barriers or gates that close when a train is coming.
 They sometimes have audible alarms to alert pedestrians.